qawolf/qawolf/docs/docs/edit_a_test.md

   await page.click(selectors['5_what_needs_to_b_input']);
   await page.type(selectors['6_what_needs_to_b_input'], 'update test!');
   await page.press(selectors['7_what_needs_to_b_input'], 'Enter');
-  // 🐺 CREATE CODE HERE
-  await page.click(selectors['3_input']);
+  await qawolf.create(); // this line will be removed on save await page.click(selectors['3_input']);
   await page.click(selectors['4_button']);
 });
 ```

 Now that we've added our second todo item, let's save our test.
 In the command line, choose `💾 Save and exit` to finish running your test.
 Your test will run any additional steps (in our example, complete the first todo and clear completed todos).
-The line `// 🐺 CREATE CODE HERE` will also be removed from your test code.
+The line `await qawolf.create();` will also be removed from your test code.

 To run your updated test, use the following command: